oxivanisher/JamesII/README.md

 James your Butler brought to the next level.

-The Idea behing James Butler is to implement smarthome functions and ideas to your existing infrastraucture like.
+The Idea behing James Butler is to implement smarthome features in combination with multimedia to your existing infrastraucture.

 ATTENTION: This project is under heavy dev and this readme is probably outdated.